Leonmail2/Text-Fighters/workplan.md

 ## Thursday, May 30

-Work on combat system helper functions.
+Work on games combat system helper functions.

-## Tuesday, June
+## Tuesday, June 4

 Use helpers to implement turn function.